-8. Indicate the e campus approach to faculty promotion and/or tenure: (Check all that apply) My campus has a contract or tenure track structure rather than a tenure and promotions structure.
-My campus has a tenure and promotion structure defined at the department level.
-My campus has a tenure and promotion structure defined at the school level My campus has a tenure and promotion structure defined at the institutional level.
+8. Indicate the campus approach to faculty tenure and/or promotion: (Check all that apply) My campus has a contract or tenure track structure rather than a tenure and promotions structure. ☐ My campus has a tenure and promotion structure defined at the department level.
+My campus has a tenure and promotion structure defined at the school level. ☐ My campus has a tenure and promotion structure defined at the institutional level.

-9. Describe policies and practices that support faculty community engagement at your institution, such as search and recruitment, annual review, reappointment, bonuses, and/or merit pay.
+- 9. Describe policies and practices that support faculty community engagement at your institution, such as search and recruitment, annual review, reappointment, bonuses, and/or merit pay.
 Do NOT include promotion and/or tenure policies in this response.
-Specify if these policies are different for faculty of different employment statuses (i.e., tenured/tenure track, adjunct/clinical/full time non-tenure track, and part/full time.)(Maximum word count 500.)

-- 10. Describe the policies for faculty promotion (at tenure-granting campuses) from all levels of the institution (campus, college or school, department) that specifically reward faculty community-engaged scholarship.
+Specify if these policies are different for faculty of different employment statuses (i.e., tenured/tenure track, adjunct/clinical/full time non-tenure track, and part/full time.)
+(Maximum word count 500.) - 10.
+Describe the policies for faculty promotion (at tenure-granting campuses) from all levels of the institution (campus, college or school, department) that specifically reward faculty community-engaged scholarship.
 If there are separate policies for tenured/tenure track, full time non-tenure track, part time, research, and/or clinical faculty, please describe those as well.
 Describe the pervasiveness of the policies outlined in question.
 For example, are they practiced across the institution?
 By most departments?
 By a few?
 (Maximum word count 500.) - 11.
-If your campus rewards community engagement in promotion and tenure policies (at tenure-granting institutions) please address the following, where applicable: - A. Describe how policies reward faculty for community engaged teaching and learning, research, creative activity, and service.
-Provide examples of policy descriptions that support community engagement in each of the faculty roles below: (Maximum word count of 500 words per response) - i.
+In the period since your last classification, if you made revisions to faculty community engagement reward policies to promotion and tenure (at tenure granting campuses) please address the following where applicable (500 word count per response.) - A. Describe how policies reward faculty for community engaged teaching and learning, research, creative activity, and service.
+Provide examples of policy descriptions that support community engagement in each of the faculty roles below: - i.
 Community engaged teaching and learning (Maximum word count 500.): - ii.
 Community engaged research and creative activity (Maximum word count 500.): - iii.
 Community engagement as a form of service (Maximum word count 500.): - B. Cite three examples of college/school and/or department-level policies, with text taken directly from policy documents, that specifically reward faculty for community engagement across teaching, research, creative activity, and service.
 Describe the pervasiveness of the policies.
 (Maximum word count 500.) - C. If your campus has revised its policies specifically to incorporate community engagement, describe when the revisions occurred and the process that resulted in the revisions.
 (If policies have not been revised, skip to "D".)

-(Maximum word count 500.) - D. Describe the involvement of the president/chancellor, provost, deans, chairs, faculty leaders, chief diversity officer, human resources, community engagement center director, or other key leaders in revising promotion and tenure guidelines to reward faculty scholarly work that uses community engaged approaches and methods.
-(Maximum word count 500.) - E. Describe any products resulting from the revision process, i.e., internal papers, public documents, reports, policy recommendations, etc. (Maximum word count 500.)
+(Maximum word count 500.)

+D. Describe the involvement of the president/chancellor, provost, deans, chairs, faculty leaders, chief diversity officer, human resources, community engagement center director, or other key leaders in revising promotion and tenure guidelines to reward faculty scholarly work that uses community engaged approaches and methods.(Maximum word count 500.)

+E. Describe any products resulting from the revision process, i.e., internal papers, public documents, reports, policy recommendations, etc. (Maximum word count 500.)

-12. If revisions have not taken place but there is work in progress to revise promotion and tenure (at tenure granting institutions) guidelines to reward faculty scholarly work that uses community engaged approaches and methods, describe the current work in progress, including a description of the process and who is involved.
+12. If revisions have not taken place but there is work in progress to revise promotion and tenure (at tenure-granting institutions) guidelines to reward faculty scholarly work that uses community engaged approaches and methods, describe the current work in progress, including a description of the process and who is involved.
 Describe how the president/chancellor, vice presidents/chancellors, provost, vice provosts, deans, chairs, faculty leaders, chief diversity officer, community engagement center director, or other key leaders are involved.
 Also describe any products resulting from the process; i.e., internal papers, public documents, reports, policy recommendations, etc. Specify if these policies are different for faculty of different employment statuses (e.g., adjunct, full-time contract, tenure track, tenured, etc.).
-(Maximum word count 500.)
+(Maximum word count 300.)